ryanjohnsontv/node-red-contrib-inovelli-notification-calculator/README.md

 ### Z-Wave Integration

 You are able to choose between OZW or Z-Wave JS as your integration.
-This can also be set by
+This can also be set via msg.payload.zwave (ozw or zwave_js).

 ### Entity ID/Node ID